turbot/steampipe-plugin-kubernetes/docs/index.md

   # Wildcard based searches are supported

   # For example:
+  #  - "*" matches all custom resources available
   #  - "*.storage.k8s.io" matches all custom resources present in the storage.k8s.io group
-  #  - “certificates.cert-manager.io” matches the name of the custom resource present in the cert-manager.io group
+  #  - "certificates.cert-manager.io" matches the name of the custom resource present in the cert-manager.io group
-  #  - “backendconfig” matches with the singular name of the custom resource present in any group
+  #  - "backendconfig" matches with the singular name of the custom resource present in any group

   # Defaults to all custom resources
   custom_resource_tables = ["*"]